Factions with their own pages:

 - Heavy Worlder: Strangely enough, the Imperial Guard's Ogryns also come from high-gravity worlds, but turned out completely different.
 The demands of their unbreathable high-pressure atmospheres and underground warrens may have been a contributing factor to the Squats current size.

-- Higher-Tech Species: The Squats were very dependent on their technology from the foundings of their Homeworlds, and lost only a small fraction of it in comparison to what the bulk of the humanity has lost from the Dark Age of Technology.
+- Higher-Tech Species: The Squats were very dependent on their technology from the foundings of their Homeworlds, and lost only a small fraction of it in comparison to what the bulk of the humanity lost from the Dark Age of Technology.
 Spared from the restrictions of the Adeptus Mechanicus, the Squats innovated freely, their harsh situations making such necessary.
-When the Imperium finally reestablished contact with them, the Squats had developed a wide variety of technologies that no one else had, such as power generators which drew directly from the warp, and neo-plasma, as well as superior metallurgy.
+When the Imperium finally reestablished contact with them, the Squats had developed a wide variety of technologies that no one else had, such as power generators which drew directly from the Warp, and neo-plasma, as well as superior metallurgy.

 - Our Dwarves Are All the Same: Even in space!

 - Powered Armor: The elite Hearthguard wore suits of Exo-armour, heavy armour comparable to suits of Imperial Terminator Armour.

 - Private Military Contractors: See the quote on War for Fun and Profit below.

 - Proud Warrior Race Guy: Because Dwarfs are.

 - Recycled IN SPACE!: The Squats were 40K's take on the Dwarfs from Warhammer.

 - The Scottish Trope: An unofficial but heavily enforced rule on the old Games Workshop forums was that anyone who stated that the Squats should be brought back would be banned.
 Therefore, any mention of them would decidedly have to avoid a direct reference to their faction's name.